elasticrash/rabbit-borough/README.md

 (work in progress) my plan is to add a bit of code at least 2-4 times per week (until I reach a satisfying point)

-HOW TO USE
+## HOW TO USE

-* first of all its not a library yet, so the how to use the code is basically whatever is on main.rs
+* the repo was restructured into a library structure

+examples can be found under /examples

+at this point there is only one example and it can be executed as follows  `cargo run --example consumer`

+## IDEA

 The whole idea is basically to be able to create a consumer project with minimal effort, by bypassing templating, configuration and complicated resiliency logic.